And wow, combing through the latest skin care trends is no small feat!

 Our skin’s composition is up to 70% collagen.
 Collagen is the most abundant protein in our bodies.
 It is not just found in our skin, but also bones, nails, tendons, ligaments, joints and even the lining of our guts.
 Collagen contributes to the plump yet firm texture of our skin.
 Lowered collagen may make the skin appear fragile, saggy, thin, wrinkled, rough and/or dry (8).

 As we age, our body begins to produce less and less collagen, thus why eating the right foods becomes an anti-aging practice in and of itself.
+A good reminder that perennial beauty and healthy skin come from the inside out.

 Bone broth is the most pure and whole foods form of bioavailable collagen.
 The hyaluronic acid found in bone broth will further contribute to supple, hydrated, and more youthful skin.